CivicTechieZE/CivicTechieZE/README.md

 - 🌱 I’m currently learning **SQL and Python**

-- 👨‍💻 All of my projects are available at [https://warrior-xena-works.com/](https://warrior-xena-works.com/)

 - 💬 Ask me about **market research and  data analytics**

 - 📫 You can reach me at **znenglish@live.com**